ssjinkaido/From-Sensor-To-User/README.md

 REST API: This protocol is used to extract data from the Firebase Realtime Database and convert it to a CSV file format for further processing.

 # Testing and Validation
+This is the code to read data from 2 sensors:
 ```
 #include <Wire.h>
 #include <Adafruit_Sensor.h>